geobreed/zettelnotes/summary/(WIKI) Motivation.md

 Goldthorpe _et al._ with Vauxhall Motors study give alternate view from Maslow and Herzberg with the concept of orientation to work: instrumental (work as means to an end), bureaucratic (work as a source of status, security, and reward), and solidaristic (group loyalty).

 Other theory expanded on Maslow and Herzberg.
 Like Kurt Lewin’s force field analysis, Edwin A Locke’s goal setting theory, and Viktor Vroom's expectancy theory.
 About cultural influence and different timing to motivation.

+From Frederick Winslow Taylor’s scientific management system, pay is the only component of worker motivation.
+As such, management does need to consider psychological and social aspect of work.
+Effectively discarding intrinsic reward and focus on extrinsic reward.

+David McClelland has contrasting views.
+That Agent can’t be motivated by mere money.
+In fact, extrinsic motivation can extinguish intrinsic motivation like achievement  motivation.
+Although money can become an indicator of one’s views of success.
+In turn, McClelland’s consulting firm strives to align lives with fundamental motivation.

+Elton Mayo’s model, Hawthorne effect, focus on social contact on workplace, that boredom and repetitive task would reduce motivation.
+So this model giving on the job decision making freedom and informal work groups.

+AGRASEKHARA ATISAKTI
+KANTOR LAYANAN INFORMASI DAN PENGADUAN (KLIP) GEDUNG A LT 2 JL JEND GATOT SUBROTO KAV 40-42
+KEL SENAYAN, KEC KABAYORAN BARU
+Hubungi Kami / Contact Us
+Call Center : mandiri call 14000 / +62 21 52997777
+   JAKARTA SELATAN 12190